 A few fancy streets specialize in high end fashion with specialty stores of the top brands: Champs Elysees, Rue Saint Honore, Avenue Montaigne, Rue de Sevres.

 Food is one of the pleasures in the city.
 The croissant and baguette are famous.
 The grocery stores have diversified products from all over France regions.
 Open-air markets are famous for fresh products.
 Excellent French wine is easily found at affordable prices.
-Check our page on food in Paris.

 There are 13 000 French and international restaurants in the city, the right place to taste world famous French cuisine.
 We have selected 30 top French restaurants that we know well and consider the best against four criteria: restaurants with a view, nouvelle cuisine restaurants, Art nouveau and Art Deco restaurants, cheap restaurants.
-Check our page.

 The Louvre Museum, Musee d'Orsay, Picasso Museum and Centre Pompidou are world famous museums of art.